 Disturbance of human remains interred outside of formal cemeteries would result in a significant impact.
 The proposed project would be limited to the amendment of the Fresno General Plan Land Use Map and Official Zoning Map to rezone the two project parcels at the northeast corner of East McKinley and North Fine Avenues.
 No new physical improvements would occur as a result of the proposed project, and the proposed project would not disturb human remains.
 However, it is reasonably foreseeable that the proposed zoning change would allow the area to be developed with uses allowed under the CC zoning designation rather than the uses that would have been allowed under the existing IL zoning designation.
-Therefore, reasonably foreseeable future development would allow for the construction of up to approximately 98,445 square feet of commercial uses on the project site; however, specific design plans are currently not known.
-Any future development would be subject to separate environmental review and approval and future development projects would be subject to best practices for avoiding disturbance of human remains as detailed in the General Plan PEIR.
+Therefore, reasonably foreseeable future development would allow for the construction of up to approximately 98,445 square feet of commercial uses on the project sites; however, specific design plans are currently not known.
+Any future development would be subject to separate environmental review and entitlement and approval and future development projects would be subject to best practices for avoiding disturbance of human remains as detailed in California Health and Safety Code Section 7050.5.
 Therefore, the proposed project would have no impact.